Pheidole moerens

-Pheidole moerens is a is a species of ant within the subfamily Myrmicinae and tribe Attini.
-W.M.
-Wheeler first described it in 1908.
-The genus *Pheidole* is distinguished by major (soldier) and minor worker castes.
+Pheidole moerens is a species of big-headed ant described by myrmecologist William Morton Wheeler in 1908.

-This species of big-headed ant native to Venezuela and the Caribbean Islands and possibly invasive in California, Bermuda, the southeastern United States, Costa Rica, and Hawaii.
+This species of ant is native to Venezuela and the Caribbean Islands.
 It previously contained three subspecies, however, all three were synonymized under the parent taxon by Wilson, 2003.
+It was originally thought to be invasive in California, the southeastern United States, and Hawaii, however those populations were later found to be a different species, Pheidole navigans.